Reiisth/Paninda-CS121/README.md

 The program requires some initial setup for it to work without errors.
 To set-up the program, follow these instructions:

 1. Import and start the premade database
+   _a.
+Navigate to the program files and open the ‘database’ folder
 2. Download all the system fonts
 3. Start the program
    _a.
 Navigate to the program files and open the ‘database’ folder